lmorisse/Symu/docs/models/cognitivearchitecture/tasksandperformance.rst

 Cost of task and capacity of the agent
 ======================================

+By default, agent's capacity is initialized every step to 1.
+This method can be overload to add more sophisticated models.
+This capacity can be less than 1.
+It depends on the :index:`murphies`' setups.
+This capacity is used to perform tasks.
-A task has a cost.
-To perform a task, an agent has capacity, re initialized at each new step.
-Each time an agent is performing a task, the capacity of the agent is decreased.
+So, a task has a cost.
+Each time an agent has done a task, the capacity of the agent is decreased of the cost of the task.

 Learning model
 **************